 Although, ice dams can sometimes reach the gutters, they do not form in the gutters, but rather they form at the eaves of the roof.
 If you can get your attic-space air temperature to stay at 30° F, or lower (during heavy snow fall accompanied by low temperatures), then you should be able to eliminate ice dams from happening in the first place.

-First and foremost, your roof needs to have at least 2 feet of ice and water installed at the eaves and valleys of the roof.
+First and foremost, your roof needs to have at least 2 feet of Ice-and-Water shield installed at the eaves and valleys of the roof.
 The ice and water should be installed underneath, and prior to the installation of roofing shingles (weather metal or asphalt) on your roof.
 The rest of the roof should be covered with a roofing felt also known as roofing underlayment.
 Finally, roofing shingles upon your roof need to be properly installed.

 Solving the root cause: